 After the introduction of the facilitators of the Daring Circles discussions, the group split to gather around the table in which they wished to participate.

-For this year's Berlinale, the EWA team and members formed four different groups according to the topics of interest approached in each daring circle :
+During the 2019 Berlinale, the EWA team and members were part of four different groups according to the topics of interest approached in each circle :

 Private and Professional Life Balance with Kate Kinninmont